crouse12/pxt-pn532i2c/README.md

 ### MakerBit rfidGetUID

 Retrieves the UID of an RFID tag.
-Returned as a 32-bit signed integer, or 0 if no tag is present.
+Returned as a hex string, or empty string if no tag is present.

 ```sig
 makerbit.rfidGetUID()